Prostate cancer: treatment options

 Prostate cancer is the most commonly diagnosed cancer in men in Australia.
 If detected early, it can be effectively treated, with many options now available.
 Here’s what you need to know.

+Every year, there are 19,000 new cases of prostate cancer in Australia, according to the Cancer Council.
 Prostate cancer occurs when abnormal cells develop in the prostate – the small, walnut-sized gland that sits below the bladder near the rectum.

 Malcolm Freame, chief operating officer of the Prostate Cancer Foundation of Australia (PCFA), says “The 5-year relative survival has improved from 63% in 1989–1993 to 95% in 2009–2013 for men impacted by prostate cancer.
 Early detection is key for health care professionals to determine the best treatment options.”